 - Aecom (#1.
 USA.
 1,370.
 Over $400m) - $291,971

-This Top 5 gives us a sense of the major players in the architectural world, but with the subjective ranking of their efficiency (and I’ll admit, it’s rigorously accurate – especially since employees only counts architects, not total staff, and since I’ve used income here rather than revenue).
-Per employed architect, HDR Architecture (#12) made 150% more than Aecom, the #1 ranking firm.
+This Top 5 gives us a sense of the major players in the architectural world, but with the subjective ranking of their efficiency (and I’ll admit, it’s not rigorously accurate – especially since employees only counts architects, not total staff, and since I’ve used income here rather than revenue).
+Per employee, HDR Architecture (#12) made 150% more than Aecom, the #1 ranking firm.

 But we can take this even one step further.
-To: The Top 5 Most Efficient Firms.
+To: The Top 5 Most Efficient Firms Overall.

 - GHD (Ranked #65.
 Australia.
 160 architects employed. $140-149m Fee Income) — About $906,250 earned per employee